SPIDERCMB/xfaster/docs/quickstart.rst

   * The likelihoods for parameters

-For a detailed overview of the various fields contained in each dictionary, see :ref:`Algorithm<Algorithm: Step by Step>`.
+For a detailed overview of the various fields contained in each dictionary, see :ref:`Tutorial<Tutorial>`.

 Whenever you want to read in some data the XFaster code wrote, you'll want to use the function ``load_and_parse``.
 This includes all the files detailed in the list above.